Website Speed Importance

 Page speed refers to the time it takes for a page to load and display on a site.
 It pertains to a home page URL when clicked on from a SERP, as well as all the pages within a site that are user-facing.

 Today, with plenty of user-friendly web hosting platforms available, business owners are taking pleasure in setting up and running their own domains.
-This is great for everyone involved, as it allows more in-depth communication between business owner and online marketing agencies about content, site design, and organic search optimization.
-However, it does require that business owners are up to date on the topic of page speed and how, in particular, it influences the effectiveness of their site.
+This is great for everyone involved, as it allows more in-depth communication between business owner and online marketing agencies about content, site design, and organic search optimisation.
+However, it does require that business owners are up to date on the topic of page speed optimisation and how, in particular, it influences the effectiveness of their site.

 To aid in this ongoing dialogue, here are five reasons why page speed is super important for online marketing in 2018 (and moving forward):

 5. Page Speed is a ranking signal.
 Google has made it clear that relative page speed is an important ranking signal.
 If your content is just as good (if not better) than your competitors, it might still rank lower because you have huge image files above the fold that render your load times slower than your competition.

 "If your load time is slow, users are not going to hang around and wait."

 4. Page Speed influences conversion rates.
 If your load time is slow, users are not going to hang around and wait.
 A number of case studies confirm the fact that the faster your site can load, the more conversions you are bound to get.
 The threshold for load time (the time users are willing to wait for your page to load) varies across industries.
 In e-commerce, the recommendation from Google is to keep load times under 2 seconds and yet, according to their research, the average mobile load time is 15.3 seconds!